View the full list of fields, first using long-form arguments:

 command output.
 The boot_style dictates how the

-nodes will receive the root file system, although that can be overridden by the
+nodes receive the root file system, although it can be overridden by the

-set at the node level or in any attribute groups used by the node.
+_boot_style attribute set at the node level or in any attribute groups used

 iscsi, disked, live, next, and sanboot.